longlong-www/ICRT/README.md

 ## Abstract

-Despite the remarkable performance of Large Language Models (LLMs), they remain vulnerable to jailbreak attacks that can compromise their safety mechanisms.
-Existing studies often rely on brute-force optimization or manual prompt design and fail to capture risks in real-world scenarios.
-To address this, we propose **ICRT**, a novel jailbreak framework inspired by human cognitive heuristics and biases.
+Despite the remarkable performance of Large Language Models (LLMs), they remain vulnerable to jailbreak attacks, which can compromise their safety mechanisms.
+Existing studies often rely on brute-force optimization or manual design, failing to uncover potential risks in real-world scenarios.
+To address this, we propose a novel jailbreak attack framework, ICRT, inspired by heuristics and biases in human cognition.
+Leveraging the simplicity effect, we employ cognitive decomposition to reduce the complexity of malicious prompts.
+Simultaneously, relevance bias is utilized to reorganize prompts, enhancing semantic alignment and inducing harmful outputs effectively.
+Furthermore, we introduce a ranking-based harmfulness evaluation metric that surpasses the traditional binary success-or-failure paradigm by employing ranking aggregation methods such as Elo, HodgeRank, and Rank Centrality to comprehensively quantify the harmfulness of generated content.
+Experimental results show that our approach consistently bypasses mainstream LLMs' safety mechanisms and generates high-risk content, providing insights into jailbreak attack risks and contributing to stronger defense strategies

-- **Simplicity Effect**: We apply _cognitive decomposition_ to break complex malicious goals into simpler sub-tasks, reducing prompt complexity.
-- **Relevance Bias**: We reorganize and prioritize sub-concepts to maximize semantic alignment with the attacker’s intent.
-- **Ranking-Based Evaluation**: We move beyond binary success/failure by aggregating pairwise harmfulness comparisons via Elo, HodgeRank, and Rank Centrality, producing a fine-grained metric of output risk.

-Our experiments demonstrate that ICRT consistently bypasses mainstream LLM safety guards and yields highly actionable, high-risk content—offering both deeper insights into jailbreak vulnerabilities and guidance for stronger defenses.

 ![ICRT Method Overview](./image/method.png)